V2K4Y/E-commerce-WebSite/README.md

-# Frontend Mentor - E-Commerce Product Page Solution
+# E-Commerce Product Page Solution

 This is a solution to the [E-Commerce Product Page Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).